rwxrob/zet/20220405084751/README.md

 Even though dumb-shit, morally bankrupt, people have launched Twitter attacks against me --- calling me "unhinged" and comparing me to Terry
 --- the fact is that I don't mind sharing my personal struggle with mental illness.
 It has been a big part of my entire family history.
-(My mom was once tackled by a police officer running naked on the highway.
-They straight-jacketed her.)
+One family member, running down the highway naked, was tackled by a police officer.
+They straight-jacketed her.
+But they are an amazing person.
+Same thing happened to another family member who was in Insulin shock.
+Another immediate family member tried to take her own life.
+Several others were sexually abused.
+One of my extended family is manic-depressive.
+I have two Autistic sons (one mine, one from marriage).
+Others struggled with ADHD.
+One developed a permanent tick from the shitty meds his school-teachers put him on.
+One of my close-extended family sucked on an exhaust pipe to kill herself "faster".
+One close-family member, given up for adoption at seven years old, invented an entire story for her "real" parents and actually believed it.
+It's horrible to recount.
+All these people are (and were) fucking *amazing* human beings who were never defined by their breaks, but by all the other substantial things they brought into the world, including me, as fucked up as I am.

 The perception managing assholes pretending to be perfect and dishing out advice and condescension as if they represent the moral majority can